archer884/ensure-update/README.md

 ## What the hell do I do with this?

 Whatever you like.
-For example:
+For example, see this handy fish function:

 ```fish
 function dl --description "download videos via yt-dlp"